ionutx54/atmega16/README.md

 - using timers and interrupts to display inputs coming from a 4x4 keyboard;
 Soon to be updated:
 - AVR serial communication with a host pc;
-- interfacing the board with an lcd display;
+- interfacing the board with a lcd display;